nearit/Android-SDK/docs/proguard-log.md

 ## Logging

-If you are scanning beacons you probably noticed the flood of logging messages, with either the `ScanRecord` or the `BluetoothLeScanner` tag.
+If you are scanning beacons you have probably noticed the flood of logging messages, with either the `ScanRecord` or the `BluetoothLeScanner` tag.
 Those logs are created by the operating system and are due to always appear when doing BLE scans.
 To stop them from appearing in the logcat stream, create a custom filter and filter the two tags with a regex.
-Here's a screenshot of our filter.
+Here is a screenshot of our filter.

 ![logfilter](logfilter.png "")